Extraterrestrial life: Search for basic life

 Lifeforms produce a variety of biosignatures that may be detectable by telescopes.

 Scientists search for biosignatures within the Solar System by studying planetary surfaces and examining meteorites.
 Some claim to have identified evidence that microbial life has existed on Mars.
 In 1996, a controversial report stated that structures resembling nanobacteria were discovered in a meteorite, ALH84001, formed of rock ejected from Mars.
 Although all the unusual properties of the meteorite were eventually explained as the result of inorganic processes, the controversy over its discovery laid the groundwork for the development of astrobiology.

 An experiment on the two Viking Mars landers reported gas emissions from heated Martian soil samples that some scientists argue are consistent with the presence of living microorganisms.
 Lack of corroborating evidence from other experiments on the same samples suggests that a non-biological reaction is a more likely hypothesis.

 In February 2005 NASA scientists reported they may have found some evidence of extraterrestrial life on Mars.
 The two scientists, Carol Stoker and Larry Lemke of NASA's Ames Research Center, based their claim on methane signatures found in Mars's atmosphere resembling the methane production of some forms of primitive life on Earth, as well as on their own study of primitive life near the Rio Tinto river in Spain.
 NASA officials soon distanced NASA from the scientists' claims, and Stoker herself backed off from her initial assertions.

 In November 2011, NASA launched the Mars Science Laboratory that landed the Curiosity rover on Mars.
 It is designed to assess the past and present habitability on Mars using a variety of scientific instruments.
 The rover landed on Mars at Gale Crater in August 2012.

-A group of scientists at Cornell University started a catalog of microorganisms, with the way each one reacts to sunlight.
+A group of scientists at Cornell University started a catalogue of microorganisms, with the way each one reacts to sunlight.
 The goal is to help with the search for similar organisms in exoplanets, as the starlight reflected by planets rich in such organisms would have a specific spectrum, unlike that of starlight reflected from lifeless planets.
 If Earth was studied from afar with this system, it would reveal a shade of green, as a result of the abundance of plants with photosynthesis.